This article was updated on the 2nd of October, 2023 due to accuracy reasons.

 One of the crucial steps in setting up an ad campaign is choosing a bidding model.
 Of course, if you enjoy burning money, you can skip this step and follow your intuition.

-As you probably know, PropellerAds provides two bidding models: CPM (Cost per “mille” or 1.000 impressions) and CPC (Cost per click).
-The burning question is “Which one is better?”
+As you probably know, for Push notifications campaigns, PropellerAds provides four bidding models: CPM (Cost per “mille” or 1.000 impressions), CPC (Cost per click), CPA Goal, and SmartCPC.

 What’s the difference between CPC and CPM?

 Let’s start with this pair of models, since differences and similarities between them frequently become a source of confusion.

 With CPM, you pay for the number of times your ad is shown.
 The payment is fixed regardless of how many visitors clicked on your ad.

 With CPC, you start with traffic optimization, where all of your creatives are tested for an additional fee, which depends on your targeting settings (this takes about 8 hours).
 Later on, you spend your campaign budget only on impressions that lead to clicks.